 Superfoods also become powerful tools in my vegetarian plans, including nutritional yeast, molasses, seaweeds etc.

-What kind of diet would proscribe for a patient looking to lose weight?
+6. What kind of diet would prescribe for a patient looking to lose weight?

 I believe in a bioindividual nutrition so I would have to assess why they are overweight.
 The answer is different for everyone.
 Regardless ‘clean eating’ is always the first step and work to eliminate processed simple carbohydrates.
 Real food is vital and ‘home cooked’ always wins.